nativeapptemplate/NativeAppTemplate-Free-iOS/README.md

 ## Overview

 NativeAppTemplate-Free-iOS is configured to connect to `api.nativeapptemplate.com`.
-You can purchase the source code for the backend server APIs that power `api.nativeapptemplate.com`:
+You can purchase the source code for the backend server APIs ,made with Ruby on Rails, that power `api.nativeapptemplate.com`:

 - [NativeAppTemplate-API (Solo)](https://nativeapptemplate.com/products/api-solo)
 - [NativeAppTemplate-API (Team)](https://nativeapptemplate.com/products/api-team)